waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 1) Utilize our handy-dandy (and dirty) "bbox2template.perl" script; we first select / set bounding box using JOSM:
     - selected bbox from JOSM: this is accessed through the "Download" function / button in JOSM.
     - from the "Slippy Map" tab, highlight bounding box to include our intersection. ===> [see image](images/tatSheaSelect1.png) \
-      Note values fo selected bounding box is displayed as soon as we let go of the mouse on the status bar: \
+      Note values for selected bounding box is displayed as soon as we let go of the mouse on the status bar: \
       33.5783365,-111.9872904,33.5900273,-111.9686651

     - from the "Bounding Box" tab, click on "Copy bounds" button. ===> [see image](images/tatSheaSelect2.png) \